puremourning/vimspector/docs/configuration.md

           //   "args": [ "-o", "StrictHostKeyChecking=no" ]
           // },

-          // Command to launch the debugee and attach the debugger;
+          // Command to launch the debuggee and attach the debugger;
           // %CMD% replaced with the remote-cmdLine configured in the launch
           // configuration. (mandatory)
           "runCommand": [